Create and edit virtual entities that contain data from an external data source

 In the past, to integrate the disparate data sources you would need to create a connector to move data or develop a custom plug-in, either client or server-side.
 However, with virtual entities you can connect directly with an external data source at runtime so that specific data from the external data source is available in an environmnent, without the need for data replication.

-Dynamics 365 for Customer Engagement apps includes an OData Data Provider that you can use to connect with an OData v4 web service that accesses the external data.
+Dynamics 365 Customer Engagement (on-premises) includes an OData Data Provider that you can use to connect with an OData v4 web service that accesses the external data.

 Alternatively, developers can build their own data providers.
 Data providers are installed in an environment as a solution.
 More information: Get started with virtual entities